jimisor/isor.co.uk/log.md

 ## 2024

+- Migrated on-prem .Net web app and database to Azure App Service and Sql Managed Instance.

+- SSL certificate renewal and deployment into Azure infrastructure.

 - Migrated on-prem .Net application to Azure WebJob.

 (April to May time off to walk the [Camino Frances](https://en.wikipedia.org/wiki/French_Way))